manipulate/mora/README.md

 The default account's username is "test", password is "password".

 TODO:
-- write a to do list...
+- write a todo list...

 # Dependencies
 - <a href="https://github.com/felixge/node-mysql">MySQL</a> - Node MySQL driver